greed2411/MSW/README.md

  - [x] Add scroll effect for "Follow Us".
  - [x] Remove the red patch, beside "Connect" in footer of the half-split screen.
  - [x] The sidenav isn't highlighted anymore, it's of the same blur as background in mobile site.
+ - [ ] Typing effect for 'Mechatronics' and 'Machine Learning' on infinite loop.
+ - [ ] scrollfire for home page.

 ### Backend